khilnani/devops/README.md

 devops
 =========

 All files are copyright their respective owners.
 My devops files are free to use provided you say thanks.

+Each directory has it's own Readme with additional details.

 - **centos/** - CentOS 6.5 setup scripts
   - Vagrant VM/Box/Package setup for VirtualBox CentOS image